-It is a method, rules, guidelines suggested by the Company Act, how an organization will record their business transactions in the books of accounts, in other words how a company will record their income or expense in their books of accounts which is either in cash method or accrual method.
+It is a method, rules, guidelines suggested by the Company Act, how an organization will record their business transactions in the books of accounts, in other words, how a company will record their income or expense in their books of accounts which are either in cash method or accrual method.

 Types of Accounting Method

 Accounting methods generally are of two types

 - Cash Method

 1. Cash Method

 Under this method, each transaction is recorded on a cash basis.
 Under this method, income or expense will be recorded in the books only it is actually received or paid.
 It is one of the parts of the accounting method which generally followed by a small organization.
 It helps in measuring the actual cash flow of the organization.
 However, it does not play an important role in the decision-making process for long-term projection.

 Under this method, each transaction is recorded on an accrual basis.
 Under this method, income or expense will record when it is accrued or incurred.
 It is accounting principles suggested by the Company Act and which is generally followed by the large organization.
 It helps an organization in the decision-making process.
 It is an implied rule followed by a big organization.
 It is a very simple method to follow by an organization.